Freshwater Society Board Members

 Corrine D. Ricard, Wayzata, MN, Treasurer

 Ms. Ricard joined the Freshwater Society board in 2012.
-She is senior vice president of human resources and information technology for the Mosaic Company.
-Past roles within Mosaic and Cargill have included vice president of business development, vice president of international distribution, and vice president of supply chain.
+She is senior vice president, Commercial for the Mosaic Company.
+Past roles within Mosaic and Cargill have included senior vice president of human resources, vice president of business development, vice president of international distribution, and vice president of supply chain.
 She joined Cargill in 1984 after earning a degree in finance from the University of Minnesota.
 She earned a master’s degree in business administration from the University’s Carlson School of Management in 1996.
 Her hobbies include skiing and horseback riding.

 Paige Winebarger, Bloomington, MN, Secretary

 Ms. Winebarger joined the Freshwater Society board in 2013, but that was not her first leadership role with the Society.
 She is a member of the Guardianship Council, the blue-ribbon citizens group that guided the Society through strategic planning in 2008.
 In her professional life, she retired in 2001 as senior vice president and general counsel of Marquette Bancshares, Inc. Before joining Marqette, she was Minnesota’s deputy commissioner of banks.
 In her volunteer life, Ms. Winebarger has served as a citizen member of the Minnesota Environmental Quality Board and a member of the Minnesota Pollution Control Agency board.
 She is a former board chair of the Minnesota chapter of The Nature Conservancy.
 She is a graduate of Longwood College and the University of Virginia School of Law.
 She is an avid and competitive tennis player.